Where to Stay in Los Angeles, By a Local (Best Areas & Places)

 Nestled at the foot of the Hollywood Hills, this area showcases iconic sights at every turn.
 Seek out favorite celebrities’ stars on the Hollywood Walk Of Fame and follow in the footsteps of entertainment royalty.

 My top suggested Hollywood hotel is The Hollywood Roosevelt, which offers reasonably-priced rooms (well, for LA anyway), a pool, and a truly fantastic central location.

 At Hollywood & Highland station you can catch the Metro Red Line, a useful and easy-to-navigate train.
 One stop north you’ll find Universal Studios and Universal City.
 Access Downtown LA via stops to the south, ending at Historic Union Station.

 Tour guides in LA are often aspiring actors or comics.
 On top of cruising around to see the sights, you might get your very own ‘before they were famous’ story!
 Hollywood & Beverly Hills Celebrity Homes & Landmark Tour offers a variety of options to fit any schedule or budget.
-Feeling fancy?
-Splash out on a bougie Private Tour of Los Angeles in a luxury vehicle.

 One thing many guests ask about Hollywood is “Where is the Hollywood sign?”
 Sneakily… not in Hollywood.
 Check out my tips at the end of this article for info on how to get a peek at this iconic sight.

 Pros of Staying in Hollywood: